wnwd/enigma/README.md

 ## enigma

-An amazing project that could write Chinese-Classical article.
+An amazing project that could write Chinese-Classical article automatically.